-12. F Place attachment Neutral Neutral lo Maintain andscape quality and distinctiveness The plan calls for well-managed woodlands to support carbon sequestration and storage, flood alleviation and resilience to climate change.
+12. Place attachment Neutral Neutral 13.
+Maintain landscape quality and distinctiveness The plan calls for well-managed woodlands to support carbon sequestration and storage, flood alleviation and resilience to climate change.
 It calls for farming businesses to maintain and enhance agricultural land management that contributes to the special qualities of the area, and delivers other public benefits, such as clean air, clean water and healthy soils.
 Other agencies will take actions but local initiatives may be lost.
 The management plan may help in the lobbying for action by focusing on practical solutions.
 The management plan adds value to actions.
-Wildness and ranquillity Neutral Neutral s C V Enhance the setting of the Chase within its wider urban and rural landscape Neutral Neutral C Understanding the Chase's historic environment Neutral Neutral C Conserving the Chase's historic environment Neutral Neutral c t Connecting communities with he Chase's history and culture Neutral Neutral relation to land management but it is reported that there are difficulties in delivering that support.
+14. Wildness and tranquillity Neutral Neutral 15.
+Enhance the setting of the Chase within its wider urban and rural landscape Neutral Neutral 16.
+Understanding the Chase's historic environment Neutral Neutral 17.
+Conserving the Chase's historic environment Neutral Neutral 18.
+Connecting communities with the Chase's history and culture Neutral Neutral

+Defra and its agencies have the opportunity, authority and resources to take meaningful actions in relation to land management but it is reported that there are difficulties in delivering that support.
 The management plan does advocate support for land managers but cannot deliver financial contributions.
 It sets out practical actions that will help the sector.
 On balance, the management plan is better than the do-nothing option and will remain so until Defra is able to fully establish its ELMs support packages.